 If you do see an error, don’t delay.
 Begin acting immediately to get it corrected.
 Contact the agency by writing and dispute the error.
 If you can, provide any evidence to support your argument.
 Do not email or call.
 It needs to be done through writing.

 After they receive your letter, they have thirty days to review your case.
 If they don’t do so within this time frame, the item must be removed from your credit report.
 You should also receive an updated copy of your report and score.
 By getting negative items removed, it should improve your credit score.

-What is considered good credit and bad credit?
+What is considered good and bad credit?

 There is no definitive point scale where there is a clear and well-defined demarcation between credit ranges.
 What we’ve gathered below are simply trends in the credit industry.